Muslim Marriage and Divorce

 LEGAL ADVICE REGARDING MARRIAGE AND DIVORCE AT CLP

-The Barristers, Advocates, and lawyers at CLP in Gulshan, Dhaka, Bangladesh are highly experienced at dealing with marriage, divorce, alimony.
-In addition to handling various issues related marriage and divorce amongst domestic clients on a regular basis, it also has experience at consulting and assisting numerous international clients with utmost care and attention throughout their legal troubles.
+The Barristers, Advocates, and lawyers at CLP in Gulshan, Dhaka, Bangladesh are highly experienced in dealing with marriage, divorce, and alimony.
+In addition to handling various issues related to marriage and divorce amongst domestic clients on a regular basis, it also has experience in consulting and assisting numerous international clients with utmost care and attention throughout their legal troubles.
 For queries or legal assistance, please reach us at:

 Phone: +8801700920980 | +8801947470606

 Address: House 39, Road 126 (3rd Floor) Islam Mansion, Gulshan 1, Dhaka.